-But it’s not just the course that you need to think about – you’ll also want to suss out whether the uni is the right place for you.
+It’s not just the course that you need to think about – you’ll also want to suss out whether the uni is the right place for you.

 Understand the process

 If you know what to expect before calling up, it’s a lot easier to be confident and comfortable.
-You won’t be kept on the phone for hours by each uni, but you can expect them to be thorough.
+You won’t be kept on the phone for hours by each uni, although you can expect them to be thorough.